Ailie Blunnie

 Previous releases include ‘On love.. and other murder mysteries’ (EP; 2013), and ‘I will count my blessings’ (single; 2015).
 The song ‘How much do you love me?’ from her début EP was selected as the winning song in the international UK Songwriting Contest 2014 (Love Songs category).
 The track ‘Love Song to a Bicycle’ from her début album was written for a Flann O’Brien commemorative event in 2011 celebrating his acclaimed novel ‘The Third Policeman’ and subsequently featured in a short film of the same title documenting a shared passion by the creators for the art of cycling and the writings of Flann O’Brien (song commissioned by The Reading Room Bookshop: short film, ‘Love Song to a Bicycle’, dir.
 Laura McMorrow & Johnny Gogan, 2022).
 Her recent release, a version of the well-known Irish ballad, ‘Rocky Road to Dublin’ (single; 2019), formed part of the soundtrack to RTE Sport’s GAA Super 8s coverage and BBC4’s ‘Arena: James Joyce’s Ulysses’ (dir.
 Adam Lowe, 2021).

 Ailie also writes music for theatre and dance, including recent work with Manorhamilton’s Splódar Theatre Company, and Dublin aerial dance company, Taking Flight.
-She is based in Dublin where she divides her time between writing and recording music and working as a counsellor/psychotherapist.
+She is based in Dublin where she divides her time between writing and recording music and working as a counsellor/psychotherapist (MIACP).
 She is currently working on her second album.

 ——————————————–